Easy 2-Ingredient Biscuit Recipe

 Freezing Your 2 Ingredient Cream Biscuits

-After they’ve been cooked, allow them to cool down to room temperature.
-All you need to do is put them in a freezer-safe container or Ziploc bag and label it and place them in the freezer.
-They’ll last for up to 3 months this way.
-When you’re thinking about eating them the next day, move the biscuits to your refrigerator where they can thaw overnight.
+After they’ve been cooked, allow them to cool to room temperature.
+Then, put them in a freezer-safe container or Ziploc bag, label it, and place it in the freezer.
+They’ll last for up to three months this way.
+When you’re thinking about eating them the next day, move the biscuits to your refrigerator, where they can thaw overnight.
 You can reheat them in your oven or a toaster.

 Related: Instant Pot Hummus and Mediterranean Bowl